Yozdude/nodejs_base/README.md

 TODO
 ------------

-- Load Preferences again now that Waterline is being used
-- Remove async if it's really not being used anywhere
-- Make models importable from a single file (as opposed to importing via the request object)
 - Make the whole application single-page friendly (this may seem to go against the spirit of templating, but given that both are optional it would be a powerful feature to have)
 - Minify HTML templates
 - Add live-change updating (like nodemon, but detects changes in css, html, etc).
 BrowserSync perhaps?
-- Move model-interaction to use promises (already provided in Waterline)
 - Add caching
-- Add the rest of the libraries used in package.json and bower.json
-- Add actual logging (instead of just printing to console)
 - Add some basic debug options